Mariam Veiszadeh: Recognition

-In December 2015, Veiszadeh was awarded the “Role Model of the Year” and “Woman of the Year” at the 9th Australian Muslim Achievement Awards.
+In December 2015, Veiszadeh was awarded the "Role Model of the Year" and "Woman of the Year" at the 9th Australian Muslim Achievement Awards.

 Trolling campaign

-Veiszadeh became a victim of Joshua Ryne Goldberg, who was later convicted by the U.S. Government of attempting a bombing on the 14th anniversary of 9/11.
-Goldberg posted to The Daily Stormer, a neo-Nazi website, under the pseudonym "Michael Slay", and contributed to feminist blog Feministing under the pseudonym "Tanya Cohen".
+Veiszadeh became a victim of Joshua Ryne Goldberg, who was later convicted in the U.S. of attempting a bombing on the 14th anniversary of 9/11.
 He promoted an illusory friendship between Australi Witness (his pro-ISIL Twitter account) and Veiszadeh, with the objective of smearing Veiszadeh's reputation.
-Under the name "Michael Slay", Goldberg wrote the majority of articles on The Daily Stormer criticising Veiszadeh, including the initial piece criticising her stance on a shirt, sold by Woolworths, that read 'If You Don't Love It Leave'.
-Upon learning the true identity of the writer, website owner Andrew Anglin removed all content by Goldberg.